Better-HPC/keystone-api/README.md

 # Keystone API

-This repository contains source code for the Keystone REST API.
+The backend REST API for the Keystone HPC utility.

 A quickstart guide for project developers is provided below.
 For the full Keystone project documentation, see [keystone.bhpc.dev](https://keystone.bhpc.dev).